-Often we hear our clients say they may not be ready to take the plunge into a full kitchen renovation.
+Often we hear our clients say they may not be ready to take the plunge into a full kitchen remodeling.

 So what are a few things that you can do to update your kitchen if you want an updated, refreshed feel?